Casablanca Release Notes¶

 Each project provides detailed release notes and prepends to these if/when any updated versions the project team believes are compatible with a major release are made available.

-ONAP Beijing Release provides multiple documents including the following:
+ONAP Casablanca Release provides multiple documents including the following:

 - A high level architecture view of how components relate to each other.